 Websites operated by us may contain links to other sites operated by third parties.
 We make no representations or warranties as to the privacy practices of any third-party site and are not responsible for the privacy policies of other sites.
 We advise that you check the privacy policies on those sites.

-You may access or obtain a copy of the records that FSA holds about you at any time.
+Learners can request access or obtain copies of the records that FSA holds about them at any time.
 This includes personal information and records of participation and progress.